 You see despite all the crap I go through and suffer through on a daily basis because of lupus I'm also semi grateful for the disease.
 Do I wish I didn't have lupus?
 Of course, but I'd never wish it upon anyone else.
 You see if it weren't for lupus I wouldn't know how strong I am, some of my best friends wouldn't be in my life, and some of my favorite memories wouldn't exist.
 To an outside maybe it's weird to bond over a game of Cards Against Humanity in a tiny room while your best friend is getting chemo for her lupus, but to me it's moments like those that show how deep our bond runs.

 Most people don't know about lupus because it's not talked about.
 Everyone talks about cancer research, but lupus needs to be studied too.
-Lupus isn't like cancer where it's a visible disease, but essentially your body is at war with itself.
-If you don't think lupus should be studied I invite you walk in my shoes for a day or two and I think you'll change your mind- there's about 7 million people worldwide who would agree with me.
+Lupus isn't a visible disease, but essentially your body is at war with itself.
+If you don't think lupus should be studied I invite you walk in my shoes for a day or two and I think you'll change your mind- there's about 5 million people worldwide who would agree with me.
 It's a disease best served with a sense of humor (and a nap) because some days that's all that will get you through.